Internet-Draft alternate-uuid-encoding December 2025

 Figure 10: Alphabet Ordering Comparison

-Table 8 compares binary sortting among the BaseXX encoding methods in this document.
+Table 8 compares binary sorting among the BaseXX encoding methods in this document.

 Table 8: Alt UUID Encoding Sorting Comparison